Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-in.md

 - **Configuration**: List of exact state IDs (one per line)
 - **Output Options**: Individual messages OR grouped object
 - **Use Case**: Monitor specific related states efficiently

+## Value Change Filtering

+### Filter Modes

+**Send all events** (Default)
+- Every state change triggers a message
+- No filtering applied
+- Use for: Real-time monitoring, debugging, full event streams

+**Send only value changes**
+- Only sends messages when the state value actually changes
+- First change after startup is always sent (no baseline)
+- Identical consecutive values are blocked
+- Use for: Reducing message volume, avoiding unnecessary processing

+**Send only value changes (with baseline)**
+- Pre-loads current state value as baseline during startup
+- Only sends messages when value differs from baseline/previous value
+- First change may be blocked if same as current value
+- Use for: Consistent change detection, matching node-red adapter behavior

+### Value Comparison

+The node performs intelligent value comparison:
+- **Primitive values** (numbers, strings, booleans): Direct equality comparison
+- **Objects and arrays**: Deep comparison using JSON serialization
+- **Non-serializable objects**: Fallback to reference comparison
+- **Null/undefined values**: Handled consistently across all modes

+### Filter Behavior with Initial Values

+When "Send initial value on startup" is enabled:
+- **Initial values always bypass change filtering** to ensure reliable startup
+- Change filtering only applies to subsequent state changes
+- Both filter modes behave identically when initial values are enabled

 ## Configuration